40 Years Ago: Elton John Duck-Walks Through Central Park

 Watch Elton John Perform 'Your Song' in a Duck Suit

 Watch the video above and experience it for yourself – sure, there's a duck costume and it's pretty wild, the quintessential Elton John concert moment.
-But as always, there's also that incredible music, played by musicians at the top of their game and a twerpy kid from Brtiain who delivers equal doses of soul, rock, funk, schmaltz and sarcasm with nearly every note.
+But as always, there's also that incredible music, played by musicians at the top of their game and a twerpy kid from Penner, England who delivered equal doses of soul, rock, funk, schmaltz and sarcasm with nearly every note.